-As such, Mercer initially reviewed potential encounter data information for making an appropriate adjustment (though because AHF went full risk on July 1, 2019, encounter data is very limited).
+Mercer initially reviewed potential encounter data information for making an appropriate adjustment (though because AHF went full risk on July 1, 2019, encounter data is very limited).
 Unfortunately, the required information (a present on admission indicator, for example) is not currently part of the encounter data.
 This is an ongoing process without any current information available for a rate adjustment.
 Other studies and other state experience have shown limited needed adjustments related to these types of conditions.
-This issue will continue to be reviewed.
+Health plans are assumed to not pay for HACs as part of contractual requirements.
 No adjustments have been included within these rates.
-It should be noted that reductions related to potentially preventable IP admissions have been included as part of Mercer's efficiency adjustments related to the base managed care data, as noted previously.